 BAJAJ FINSERV DIRECT LIMITED

-Investors often confuse stock market corrections with crashes.
+Stock market corrections and crashes are often confused because both involve market declines.
 Understanding the difference clarifies how market declines differ in cause, impact and recovery.

 A stock market correction is a decline of 10%–20% from recent highs.
 It’s usually short-term and often seen as healthy.
-Corrections help cool overheated markets.
+Corrections may occur after periods of rapid price increases or elevated valuations.

 India examples: